Napier-Railton

 The Napier-Railton is an aero-engined racing car built in 1933, designed by Reid Railton to a commission by John Cobb, and built by Thomson & Taylor.
 It was driven by Cobb, mainly at the Brooklands race track where it holds the all-time lap record (143.44 mi/h) which was set in 1935.
 The circuit was appropriated for military purposes during the Second World War, and never reopened in that form for racing.
 It has a W12 engine with 3 different exhaust systems.

 History

 Between 1933 and 1937, the Napier-Railton broke 47 world speed records at Brooklands, Autodrome de Linas-Montlhéry and Bonneville Salt Flats in Utah.
+It was also entered in a number of races at Brooklands, the most prominent success being taking the Brooklands 500 miles race in 1935, Cobb sharing the driving with Tim Rose-Richards.